stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/isapi/README.md

 License                                                               {#license}
 =======

-The Apache modules for gSOAP are released under the gSOAP open source public license (compatible with commercial licensing) and GPLv2.
+The ISAPI extension for gSOAP is released under the gSOAP open source public license (compatible with commercial licensing) and GPLv2.